DevPika/devpika.github.io/_pages/about.md

 > Any sufficiently advanced technology is indistinguishable from magic.\\
 > – Arthur C. Clarke

+I am an XR Developer, Researcher and Interaction Designer based in Vancouver.
+Motivated by my many positive experiences working with cross-functional teams, I believe in the power of diversity in skillsets, cultures and perspectives.
+I have worked with a wide variety of XR platforms, from Mobile AR / VR platforms to specialized hardware like Ultraleap hand trackers and Logitech VR Ink pen, and Mixed Reality headsets like Meta Quest 3 and Varjo XR-3.
+I used Unity for most of these projects, but more recently I have been exploring WebXR as a way of targeting multiple XR platforms with a single code base.
+I have experienced first-hand the trials and tribulations of being productive and achieving one's vision in this domain despite rapidly changing workflows and often outdated documentation for bleeding edge SDK features.
+Yet, each time I see the excited faces of the people trying out the magical experiences I help build, it feels like it is all worth it, several times over!

-I am a graduate student pursuing MSc. in Interactive Arts & Technology at Simon Fraser Univeristy, Canada.
-I am a member of the [VVISE research lab][vvise] directed by Prof. Wolfgang Stuerzlinger.
-I am always on the lookout for innovative ways of interacting with computers and their applications in various fields.
+I completed my MSc. in Interactive Arts & Technology at Simon Fraser Univeristy, Canada in 2023.
+I was a member of the [VVISE research lab][vvise] directed by Prof. Wolfgang Stuerzlinger, where I worked on futuristic XR user interfaces that are anchored to the user's body.
+The thread that ties my research together is my motivation to create seamless and natural interactions between humans and computers.

-My research interests mainly lie in the areas of Natural and Tangible User Interfaces, 3D User Interfaces (3DUI) and Virtual Reality.
-The underlying motivation in my work is to create seamless interactions between humans and computers.
 Read more about my research [here](/research/).

-I was a part of the [game design and development group][gamedev] at my undergraduate institute, participating in and organizing events like gamejams and Unity workshops over the past few years.
-When not working on cool projects, you can find me reading up about awesome HCI projects, helping out my institute's clubs with branding or playing table tennis.
+My passion for game design and development is what led me to XR.
+I have participated in several gamejams and hackathons in the past, and had a blast each time!
+During my Master's, I assisted in instructing game design courses at various levels, and led popular game dev labs for the courses.
+I was also a leading member of the [game design and development group][gamedev] at my undergraduate institute, participating in and organizing events like gamejams and Unity workshops.

-Follow me on [GitHub][gh], [Behance][be] or visit this site frequently to keep track of my latest projects!
+When not working on cool projects, you can find me catching up on the latest XR news, playing offbeat indie games or watching anime.
+Follow me on any of the platforms listed in the sidebar or visit this site frequently to keep track of my latest projects.
 Read on to know a bit more about me!

 <div class="columns is-multiline">
     <div class="column is-6">